-A reliable water source is a rare feature in this generally dry and rather barren country, but early Mormon settlers found such a supply in the mid nineteenth century, about 15 km from the Utah/Arizona border on land which now forms part of the Kaibab-Paiute
+A reliable water source is a rare feature in this generally dry and rather barren country, but early Mormon settlers found such a supply in the mid nineteenth century, about ten miles from the Utah stateline on land which now forms part of the Kaibab-Paiute Indian Reservation

 A path leads through gardens and past areas of crops to the fort and to several other buildings and exhibits.
 These include a blacksmith's shop, poultry and riding sheds, two ponds with resident geese, an orchard, old wagons, a corral and riding equipment.
 Other animals include Texas longhorn cattle, chickens and horses.
 Pipe Spring itself is covered by the fort; the water runs underground through pipes and across one room in an open trough before emerging to supply the ponds.

 Regular half hour guided tours are offered through the rooms in the fort, which are all fully furnished with period fixtures and fittings.
 The guides are commendably enthusiastic despite presumably giving the same tour several times each day.
-There are about 10 main rooms on 2 levels, in 2 sections with doors and windows facing inwards to a central courtyard, all enclosed by a high wall.
+There are about ten main rooms on two levels, in two sections with doors and windows facing inwards to a central courtyard, all enclosed by a high wall.
 The defensive capabilities of Pipe Spring were never tested, and the fort was instead used as a ranch and later as a private residence, before the collection was created a national monument in 1923.

 Pipe Spring Maps